Every day, almost 1,500 people search online for “tai lopez net worth.” 32

 Which means that for every $1000 of book sales Tai generates on Amazon, he only receives $40-45 in commission.

-That said, any time someone arrives on the Amazon website via Tai’s affiliate link, Tai receives a commission on anything that visitor buys there within 24 hours, and commission rates in some departments on Amazon run as high as 10%.
+That said, whenever someone arrives on the Amazon website via Tai’s affiliate link, Tai receives a commission on anything that visitor buys there within 24 hours, and commission rates in some departments on Amazon run as high as 10%.

 Still, we doubt this is a big earner for Tai.